Chromium99/Planterbox/code/GreenThumbV1/README.md

-This text explains, in plain English, how to run the project code on your own computer and what each Python file does.
+ HOW TO RUN THE CODE
  You should have these four Python files in the src folder:

 clean_images.py